North Korea fires more missiles, U.S. announces ship seizure as tensions mount

 “We’re looking at it very seriously right now.
 They were smaller missiles, they were short-range missiles,” he said.
 “Nobody’s happy about it but we’re taking a good look and we’ll see.”

+The Pentagon said the launches consisted of multiple ballistic missiles that flew in excess of 300 km (185 miles) and landed in the ocean.

-North Korea’s official KCNA news agency said Kim oversaw the army “strike drill,” and said he noted that “genuine peace and security of the country are guaranteed only by the strong physical force capable of defending its sovereignty.”
+North Korea’s official KCNA news agency reported that Kim oversaw the army “strike drill,” and said he noted that “genuine peace and security of the country are guaranteed only by the strong physical force capable of defending its sovereignty.”

-White House chief of staff Mick Mulvaney played down the tests, telling CBS News the “supposed provocation” was “very minor.”
+White House Chief of Staff Mick Mulvaney played down the tests, telling CBS News the “supposed provocation” was “very minor.”

 “These missiles, whatever they were, whatever you want to call them, they were very small.
 And not aimed at Japan, not aimed at Guam, they were aimed up the North Korean coast.
 So it was a very non-provocative provocation, if there is such a thing.”

-He said the relationship between Kim Jong Un and Trump remained good and he was confident there would be more talks with North Korea.
+He said the relationship between Kim and Trump remained good and he was confident there would be more talks with North Korea.
 “We want additional talks,” he said.

 Asked if the U.S. side wanted another summit, he said: “Eventually?
-Yeah, I think we do,” while adding that at the last summit the North Koreans “were not really willing to negotiate.’
+Yeah, I think we do,” while adding that at the last summit, the North Koreans “were not really willing to negotiate.’

-“They gave us an offer - you know, a take it or leave it offer - five different times.
+“They gave us an offer - you know, a take-it-or-leave-it offer - five different times.
 And we couldn’t take it, so we had to leave.”

 U.N.
-Secretary-General Antonio Guterres urged all parties to continue talks toward denuclearization, warning that Pyongyang’s latest action “serves only to increase tensions,” U.N. spokesman Farhan Haq said.
+Secretary-General Antonio Guterres urged all parties to continue talks toward denuclearization, warning that Pyongyang’s latest action “serves only to increase tensions.”

-Less than a week ago, Kim oversaw the test-firing of multiple rockets and a missile.
+On Saturday, Kim oversaw the test-firing of multiple rockets and a missile.
 That was North Korea’s first test of a ballistic missile since an ICBM launch in November 2017 that it said was capable of delivering a warhead anywhere in the United States.

-The two missiles fired on Thursday flew east from the northwestern area of Kusong, South Korea’s Joint Chiefs of Staff said.
-They covered distances of 420 km (260 miles) and 270 km (168 miles) and reached an altitude of about 50 km (30 miles) before falling into the sea, they said.
+South Korea’s Joint Chiefs of Staff said the two missiles fired on Thursday flew east from the northwestern area of Kusong and covered 420 km (260 miles) and 270 km (168 miles) and reached an altitude of about 50 km (30 miles) before falling into the sea.

-South Korea’s President Moon Jae-in, who has strongly advocated engagement with North Korea, said that even if the missiles were short range, they could still violate U.N. resolutions barring North Korea from developing ballistic missiles.
+South Korean President Moon Jae-in, who has strongly advocated engagement with North Korea, said that even if the missiles were short-range, they could still violate U.N. resolutions barring North Korea from developing ballistic missiles.

-“North Korea seemed to be discontented it could not reach a deal in Hanoi,” he told South Korean broadcaster KBS, while adding that he saw the tests as a sign that North Korea wanted to negotiate and that he planned to push for a fourth inter-Korean summit with Kim.
+“North Korea seemed to be discontented it could not reach a deal in Hanoi,” he told South Korean broadcaster KBS, while adding that he saw the tests as a sign that North Korea wanted to negotiate.
+He said he planned to push for a fourth inter-Korean summit with Kim.

-U.S. Secretary of State Mike Pompeo was due to meet on Thursday with Japan’s Chief Cabinet Secretary Yoshihide Suga, who is expected to raise Japanese Prime Minister Shinzo Abe’s hopes for a summit with Kim.
+U.S. Secretary of State Mike Pompeo met on Thursday with Japan’s chief Cabinet secretary, Yoshihide Suga, who was expected to raise Japanese Prime Minister Shinzo Abe’s hopes for a summit with Kim.

 Trump and Pompeo have brushed aside Kim’s demand for Washington to show more flexibility in talks by the end of the year.